Why I love the BankAmericard

-What to consider when applying for the BankAmericard
+What to consider before applying for the BankAmericard

-The BankAmericard is a great option if you’re interested in transferring a balance from another card or have a large purchase on the horizon, as well as if you’re new to credit cards and looking for a simple, low-cost starter card.
-That said, there are a few things you should consider when applying for this card.
+The BankAmericard is a great option if you’re interested in transferring a balance from another card or if you have a large purchase on the horizon, as well as if you’re new to credit cards and looking for a simple, low-cost starter card.
+That said, there are a few things you should consider before applying for this card.

-As noted above, the BankAmericard charges a balance transfer fee of 3 percent (with a minimum of $10), which can eat into the money you’ll save on interest, as well as a 3 percent foreign transaction fee on purchases made abroad.
+As noted above, the BankAmericard charges a 3 percent balance transfer fee, which can eat into the money you’ll save on interest, as well as a 3 percent foreign transaction fee on purchases made abroad.

 Further, keep in mind that this card doesn’t earn any rewards and is light on perks (you can read our BankAmericard benefits guide for a full list of card perks).
 If you have excellent credit and are an experienced borrower, you’ll likely be able to qualify for more lucrative cards.
 Of course, if paying off existing debt is your main priority, and you need as much time as you can get, the BankAmericard is one of the best balance transfer credit cards on the market.

 The BankAmericard is a solid choice for a no-frills credit card, particularly if you’re just starting out or looking for a good balance transfer option.
 For more information, be sure to read through our BankAmericard credit card review.